Skip to content

 4.9 (47 reviews)

 The pool at Chateau de Paon sits on the Camargue's edge, where the quality of southern Provencal light, flat, luminous, and unlike anything in hill country or valley settings, gives poolside hours a distinctive visual character.
-The 2-hectare property holds a French formal garden, rose garden, and orchard around the pool, so the visual interest shifts throughout the day as different plantings catch the changing angle of the sun.
-No curfew means the pool terrace moves seamlessly from afternoon gathering to evening drinks without interruption, and the Sustainable Collection certification confirms the pool and grounds are maintained to a consistent standard.
+The 2-hectare property holds a French formal garden, rose garden, and orchard around the pool, so the visual interest shifts through the day as different plantings catch the changing angle of the sun.
+No curfew means the pool terrace moves seamlessly from afternoon gathering to evening drinks, and the Sustainable Collection certification confirms the pool and grounds are maintained to a consistent standard.

-As a Premium member venue, FWS booking support simplifies logistics for destination couples planning a pool-focused weekend from abroad.
+As a member venue, FWS booking support simplifies logistics for destination couples planning a pool-focused weekend from abroad.
 Thirteen rooms sleep 26 guests on site, personal scale, no crowding, and external caterers can source from the outstanding Saturday market in Arles, 10 minutes away.
 Nimes Airport is 20 minutes by car, Avignon TGV 45 minutes.
-For southern France pool celebrations where the light quality and the cultivated landscape matter as much as the water temperature, the Camargue-edge position here is genuinely distinctive.

 Why We Love It